ArcticMC/Scenarios/descriptions.md

 > &#x1F534; THIS IS AN ADMIN SCENARIO.
 PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)

+> &#x1F534; This scenario's code needs to be manually tweaked each time it is hosted depending on what scenarios a host or an RR organizer wants each player to be given at the start of the game.
+To allow enough time for these code changes and testing to be done, please make a Paid Custom Scenario ticket in our discord at least 5 days in advance of when your game is planned for.

-> Created by the Recorded Round of Cataclysm, each player on a team will be given 1 scenario and it will only work for that 1 player on a team.
+> Created by the recorded round Cataclysm, each player on every team will be assigned 1 different scenario.
+The scenario a player has been assigned will only work for that 1 player on each team.
+The specific scenarios that can be assigned to players are determined in advance of the game, and the amount of pre-determined scenarios needs to be the same as the max teamsize of the game.

 ### Scenario Stackup (H, MUST USE L-Type Scenarios)
 > Every 10 minutes, a new scenario will be enabled, even at the start.